15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 6. Basaseachic Falls

-Basaseachic Falls is located within the Basaseachi National Park is in the western side of the state of Chihuahua in the heart of the Sierra Madre Occidental mountain range.
+Basaseachi Falls is located within the Basaseachi National Park, on the western side of the state of Chihuahua, in the heart of the Sierra Madre Occidental mountain range.

 So we gave up and went straight to the capital.
-If we had known it before we would have joined an organized tour from Creel.
-So that’s what I recommend you should do.
+If we had known it before, we would have joined an organized tour from Creel.
+That’s what I recommend you do.

-In Creel, you will find local travel agencies selling daily tours, and sometimes it’s more convenient joining one of those even if you are a fan of DIY trips.
+In Creel, you will find local travel agencies selling daily tours, and sometimes it’s more convenient to join one of those, even if you are a fan of DIY trips.

 Jalisco waterfalls